SANKHA1/Face_Recognition_from_a_live_video_using_OpenCV/README.md

      python label.py

 It wll open a new window of OpenCV and then identifies my face.
 The video is saved with the name 'output_face_recognition'.avi'.
+The names of the persons present in the video are saved in 'attendance.csv' file.